 - If you have successfully applied to graduate (either in person on in absentia) you will receive a confirmation email within 1-2 working days.

 - A final confirmation email; which includes ceremony details, regalia and ticketing information, will be sent to you shortly after applications to graduate have closed.

 - If you or your guests need to make any flight bookings or travel arrangements, we strongly advise doing this only after you have received a confirmation email.

 Deferring your graduation

-- If you don’t want to graduate in Autumn 2019, simply do not complete the application form when it opens on Student Services Online.
+- If you don’t want to graduate in the upcoming Graduation, simply do not complete the application form when it opens on Student Services Online.

 - If this is the first time you’ve deferred your graduation, you’ll be sent a new invitation to apply for the next graduation season.